 - Stand the motorcycle upright on a horizontal surface.

 - Remove the radiator cap.

-- Check antifreeze of coolant.

--25... -45 °C (-13... -49 °F)

-- " If the antifreeze of the coolant does not meet specifications:

-- Correct the antifreeze of the coolant.
+- Check the antifreeze of the coolant.

-- Check the coolant level in the radiator.

-Coolant level a above radiator fins.
-10 mm (0.39 in)

-- " If the coolant level does not meet specifications: - Correct the coolant level.
+-25 -45 °C (-13 -49 °F) " If the antifreeze of the coolant does not meet specifications: - Correct the antifreeze of the coolant.
+Check the coolant level in the radiator.
+Coolant level above radiator fins.
+10 mm (0.39 in) " If the coolant level does not meet specifications: - Correct the coolant level.
+Alternative 1 Coolant (🕈 p.
+94)

-Coolant ( p.
-95)